British government must honour its commitment to replace EU funding in full - Archibald

 Sinn Féin MLA Caoimhe Archibald has called on the British government to honour its commitment to replace EU funding in full.

-“Community and voluntary workers need need an Executive up and running now and without any delay.

-“These groups need immediate support from local departments and we have called for departments to step up and extend the existing funding they provide for a year on a pro-rata basis to provide some space to groups waiting on decisions.

 “The British Government’s failure to fully replace lost EU funding is having a damaging impact on vital services.

-They should fully replace this money."
+"I am calling again on the British Government to fully replace this money and to act now to help these organisations facing a cliff-edge at the end of this month.

+“Community and voluntary workers also need an Executive up and running without any delay.

+“Sinn Féin has called for departments to step up and extend the existing funding they provide for a year on a pro-rata basis to provide some space to groups waiting on decisions, and to use that time to develop a longer-term scheme."